Current Exhibitions: Volume -- 323 Projects, Los Angeles / Everywhere

 From left to right: Hexagonal Light, Squared Squares, Equilateral Object

-More Information
+Show Information

-Hexagonal Object, 2011
+Hexagonal Light, 2011

 4ft x 1ft x 2ft 6in, wires variable

-Hexagonal Object is from a series of "Light Objects"- in which mundane materials such as lumber or illuminated fluorescent tubes pass through precisely cut holes in structures made of acrylic mirror.
+Hexagonal Light is from a series of "Light Objects"- in which mundane materials such as lumber or illuminated fluorescent tubes pass through precisely cut holes in structures made of acrylic mirror.
 In each piece, the angles of the mirrors and of the intersecting objects cause the reflections to form specific geometric arrangements.
 These reflections created in the mirrors are not simply multiplications of the object, rather, the images in the mirrors combine with the physical material to create a single composition, a sculpture that is a hybrid of the physical and the immaterial.
 The fluorescent tubes are themselves dematerialized by the bright light the emit, they are both glass objects and lines of light.
 There is no optical illusion in these works, the viewer is never fooled, while the geometric shapes have a very real presence in the perception of the viewer, the physical objects equally maintain their reality as mundane objects.
 This creates a double-awareness, a resolved paradox in which the thing that is and the thing that isn't coexist.

 Download High Resolution Image

-Hexagonal Object, 2011
+Hexagonal Light, 2011

 4ft x 1ft x 2ft 6in, wires variable

-More Information
+Show Information

 Building Pyramids, 2011